pantry/pantry/README.md

 [![Code Climate](https://codeclimate.com/github/pantry/pantry.png)](https://codeclimate.com/github/pantry/pantry)

-Pantry takes the tedium out of setting up a DevOps stack by providing framework that
+Pantry takes the tedium out of setting up a DevOps stack by providing framework for storing, sharing, and running server provisioning and configuration.
+Whether your stack is Chef or Puppet, Docker or Packer, or any mix of tools, Pantry doesn't care!

 ## Installation

 Install Pantry via Rubygems on all servers and local machines:

     gem install pantry

 ## Requirements

 Pantry depends on [Celluloid](http://celluloid.io) and [ZeroMQ](http://zeromq.org/).
 Pantry is built for Ruby 2.0 and later and requires Rubygems 2.1 and later.